ranacseruet/like-fb/readme.txt

 == Changelog ==

+= 2.1 =
+* Facebook Like box pop up widget.
+* Configurability to enable/disable and set delay in seconds(how much later the box should appear after page load).
+* Code clean up, minor changes.

 = 2.0 =
 * New Extended facebook bubble box one-click button.
 * Show only before post content.(to show below content, I recommend for 'jetpack social share' plugin).